 CleanAIRE NC Advocacy

-We are a broad coalition of Charlotte-area organizations working to ensure the Queen City sets ambitious climate goals and successfully meets them.
-Together we are improving the health of our communities by advocating for clean energy and carbon-reducing strategies.
+We are a broad coalition of Charlotte-area organizations working to ensure the City of Charlotte, Mecklenburg County, and its municipalities set ambitious climate goals and successfully meet them.
+Together we are improving the health of our communities by advocating for equitable clean energy, carbon-reduction strategies, and climate justice.

 About

 In early 2018 the Charlotte City Council invited local leaders from the environmental, health, faith, justice, business, and government sectors to provide input on a suite of climate-related policies and commitments that eventually became the Sustainable and Resilient Charlotte by 2050 Resolution and the Strategic Energy Action Plan (SEAP).
 Now representing over 30 organizations, the community stakeholders organized themselves as the Charlotte Mecklenburg Climate Leaders (CMCL) and began meeting monthly at CleanAIRE NC’s Charlotte office.
-Meetings are held virtually at noon on the third Wednesday of each month.
+Meetings are held quarterly, with committee meetings occurring on a monthly basis and bi-monthly newsletters keeping all members up-to-date.

 Moving Towards a Cleaner Bus Fleet

-Recognizing the urgency of the climate crisis, CMCL advocates for a swift transition away from fossil fuels to clean renewable energy and energy efficiency to meet the city’s goal of sourcing 100% of its energy use in its buildings and fleet from zero-carbon sources by 2030.
+Recognizing the urgency of the climate crisis, CMCL advocates for a swift transition away from fossil fuels to clean renewable energy, energy efficiency, and battery storage to meet the city’s goal of sourcing 100% of its energy use in its buildings and fleet from zero-carbon sources by 2030.
 This includes replacing Charlotte’s fleet of 323 buses with electric vehicles.
-CMCL met with City Council members, the City Manager, and other officials over the past 18 months providing them with the latest research on electric buses and urging them not to invest in diesel and natural gas-powered vehicles.
-In late October 2020 the Charlotte Area Transit System’s (CATS) CEO announced that Duke Energy is in negotiations with the city to buy electric buses for CATS.
-This is a major win for the Charlotte community and CMCL is glad to have played a role in facilitating this clean air transition.
+CMCL met with City Council members, the City Manager, and other officials in 2019 providing them with the latest research on electric buses and urging them not to invest in diesel and natural gas-powered vehicles.
+In late October 2020 the Charlotte Area Transit System’s (CATS) CEO announced that Duke Energy was in negotiations with the City to pilot multiple bus manufacturers before fully transitioning its bus fleet from diesel.
+Since then, CATS has purchased 18 battery electric buses (BEB).
+The buses will be launched in the neighborhoods in the City’s Corridors of Opportunity initiative since residents living there are disproportionately impacted by air pollution, This is a major win for the Charlotte community and CMCL is glad to have played a role in facilitating this clean air transition.

 Supporting Community Climate Goals

-CMCL members also sit on the SEAP’s four external content groups: Energy Generation, Workforce Development, Buildings, and Transportation, to create and support strategies that will help the city meet its community-wide goal of becoming a low carbon city by 2050, spanning all sectors, to bring city-wide greenhouse gas emissions to below 2 tons CO2e per person annually.
+Once the Strategic Energy Action Plan was adopted unanimously by the Charlotte City Council, CMCL members participated in four external content groups: Energy Generation, Workforce Development, Buildings, and Transportation, to create and support strategies that would help the city meet its community-wide goal of becoming a low carbon city by 2050, spanning all sectors, to bring city-wide greenhouse gas emissions to below 2 tons CO2e per person annually.
+CMCL regularly communicates with Charlotte sustainability staff to request information and offer support.

 Calendar of Events